 Samuel George "Sammy" Davis Jr., was an American entertainer.
 Primarily a dancer and singer, he was also an actor of stage and screen, musician, and impressionist, noted for his impersonations of actors, musicians and other celebrities.
 At the age of three Davis began his career in vaudeville with his father and Will Mastin as the Will Mastin Trio, which toured nationally.
 After military service Davis returned to the trio.
 Davis became an overnight sensation following a nightclub performance at Ciro's after the 1951 Academy Awards.
-With the trio, he became a recording artist.
-In 1954, he lost his left eye in an automobile accident, and several years later, he converted to Judaism.
-Davis's ...more on Wikipedia
+With the trio, he became a recording artist. ...more on Wikipedia

 Age: Dec. at 65 (1925-1990)

 Birthplace: Harlem, New York City, New York, United States of America

 More Sammy Davis, Jr.The Best Sammy Davis, Jr. Movies

 Edward George "Ned" Sherrin, CBE was an English broadcaster, author and stage director.
 He qualified as a barrister and then worked in independent television before joining the BBC.
 He appeared in a variety of radio and television satirical shows and theatre shows, some of which he also directed. ...more on Wikipedia

 Birthplace: Low Ham, United Kingdomsee more on Ned Sherrin